MageStudio/docs/docs/engine/getting-started/scripts.md

 What happened here?

 - We imported `Scripts` from `mage-engine`.
 This module is responsible for creating and retrieving scripts.
-- We imported `RotationScript` from the file we created earlier.
+- We imported `RotationScript` from the file we registerd earlier.
 This is needed because we need to send this to the function described in the next step.
-- `Scripts.create(name, ScriptClass)`: this is the actual registration of the Script.
+- `Scripts.register(name, ScriptClass)`: this is the actual registration of the Script.
 From now on, we can refer to this script using the name we just defined, `'rotation'`.

 We still need to do something, which is telling the cube how to use it.
 Luckily for us, this is incredibly straightforward: